List of Marvel Comics characters: L

+La Bandera

+La Bandera is a young mutant with the power to influence groups of people to do whatever she wills.
+Additionally, La Bandera can fire energy blasts from her staff, the potency of which is determined by the number of people she is "inspiring" at the time.
+La Bandera is later reportedly slain by Zeitgeist.

 Lactuca the Knower

 Lactuca the Knower is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Planet-Size X-Men #1 (August 2021), created by Gerry Duggan and Pepe Larraz.

 Lactuca is a mutant from Arakko and a member of the Great Ring of Arakko, acting a consultant on all matters related to the heavens.
 She assisted in the relocation of Arakko to Mars.
-During the Eternals' assault on the new Planet Arakko, Lactuca helped disable the enemy's weapons.

-When Genesis returned to Arakko and confronted the Great Ring for their perceived weakness in their conflict with the Eternals, Lactuca was initially neutral until it became clear that Genesis was using the Annihilation Staff to influence other members of the Ring.
-In the interest of balance, Lactuca teleported Storm and her allies away.
-Throughout the civil war that followed, Lactuca remained a neutral observer and took no action on behalf of either faction.
+When Genesis returns to Arakko and confronts the Great Ring for their perceived weakness in their conflict with the Eternals, Lactuca is initially neutral until it becomes clear that Genesis was using the Annihilation Staff to influence other members of the Ring.
+In the interest of balance, Lactuca teleports Storm and her allies away.
+In the ensuing civil war, Lactuca remains neutral.